Valkyrien Allstars

-Valkyrien Allstars (established 2003 in Oslo, Norway) is a Norwegian Hardingfele Trio whose music is based on Norwegian traditional folk music.
-They present many different genres and styles with a very distinctive sound.
+Valkyrien Allstars (established 2003 in Oslo, Norway) is a Norwegian Hardingfele trio whose music is based on Norwegian traditional folk music.
+They present many different genres and styles with a distinctive sound.

 In 2006 Valkyrien Allstars was awarded Grappa's Debutant prize and received a recording contract under the direction of Grappa Music Publishing.
-Their debut album Valkyrien Allstars was released 1 October 2007 on the label Heilo.
+Their debut album, Valkyrien Allstars, was released 1 October 2007 on the label Heilo.
 The band was nominated for Spellemannprisen 2007 in the open class Newcomer of the Year, and the album gained platinum album status in 2008.
-On 31 August 2009 they released their second album To Måner, and the third Ingen Hverdag in 2011, all of which were under the Heilo label.
+On 31 August 2009 they released their second album, To Måner, and the third, Ingen Hverdag, in 2011, all under the Heilo label.